rknightuk/rknight.me/src/posts/2023/2023-12-13-subscriptions.md

 ### Streaming

 - Netflix (£7.99 / month).
-We cheap out on this because it's mostly for my wife to watch old crime documenataries and the quality doesn't really matter
+We cheap out on this because it's mostly for my wife to watch old crime documentaries and the quality doesn't really matter
 - Disney+ (£10.99 / month).
 We don't actually pay for this, instead we use out Tesco Clubcard vouchers every three months instead.
 - Amazon Prime (£7.99 / month (paid yearly)).
 We don't so much pay for this as we just get it included because we want quick delivery.
 - Apple TV+, Apple Music (£36.95 / month).